-"We have systems and institutions that produce racial disparate outcomes, regardless of the intentions of the people who work within them."7 - Radley Balko, Washington Post (June 2020)
+"We have systems and institutions that produce racial disparate outcomes, regardless of the intentions of the people who work within them." - Radley Balko, Washington Post (June 2020)

 Based on interviews conducted by the Committee, we have heard of a small number of interactions between Rosendale law enforcement and residents reported that explicit prejudice has occurred.
-Several factors (including an "us-versus- them" attitude especially toward communities of color) can account for the differences in treatment at the hands of police.
+Several factors (including an "us-versus- them" attitude especially toward communities of color) can account for the differences in treatment at the hands of Police.
 When this happens, there can be a lot of dehumanization that occurs in the interactions people have which can lead to reduced trust between the community and law enforcement.
-Whether real or not, the fact that even a small number of residents have perceptions that explicit prejudice may exist needs to be addressed to avoid its impact on community trust of local law enforcement.
+While the full factual basis of these interactions must also be considered, the fact that even a small number of residents have perceptions that explicit prejudice may exist needs to be examined to avoid adverse impact on community trust of local law enforcement.